FusionAuth/java-http/README.md

 **NOTE:** This project is in progress.

 The goal of this project is to build a full-featured HTTP server and client in plain Java without the use of any libraries.
-The client and server will use non-blocking NIO in order to provide the highest performance possible.
+The client and server will use Project Loom virtual threads and blocking I/O so that the Java VM will handle all the context switching between virtual threads as they block on I/O.

+For more information about Project Loom and virtual threads, here is a good article to read: https://blogs.oracle.com/javamagazine/post/java-virtual-threads

 ## Installation